Mahogany eggplant with labneh and pomegranate

-This super simple recipe pops with flavor!
-This is a recipe that everyone will love, including those who normally do not like eggplant.
-I know I tend to drift towards the complex and involved recipe, but when I saw this recipe I had to try it.
+This super simple recipe is packed with flavour.
+Everyone will love it, even those who usually do not like eggplant.
+I know I tend to drift towards complex and involved recipes, but when I saw this recipe, I had to try it.
 Middle Eastern cuisine pays homage to various eggplant dishes, from baba ghanoush to Imam Biyaldi and Mutabal, but I wanted to try this recipe.
-The tender broiled eggplant is elevated by the sweet-sour pomegranate glaze and tempered by the thick yogurt.
+The tender broiled eggplant is elevated by the sweet-sour pomegranate glaze and tempered by the thick yoghurt.
 I wanted to use baby eggplants for visual effect, but you can feel free to use the larger varieties too, as the original recipe calls for.
-I have not cooked enough from this book, but every time I cook from it I love the flavors and dishes.
+I have not cooked enough from this book, but I love the flavours and dishes every time I do.
 A book filled with wonderful recipes from Lebanon is a treat to have and cook from.
-Easy to follow recipes make mevwant To pick up this cookbook and make super delicious dinners every night.
-I highly recommend this cookbook for authentic flavors from the region.
+The easy-to-follow recipes make me want to pick up this cookbook and make super delicious dinners every night.
+I highly recommend this cookbook for authentic flavours from the region.

 For more wonderful recipes from this cookbook, click here.